 Google reveals AI system taking charge of its data centres

-The steady march of artificial intelligence (AI) rolls on with Google revealing its latest innovation supporting data centre cooling and industrial control.
+The steady march of artificial intelligence (AI) rolls on with Google revealing its latest innovation supporting data center cooling and industrial control.

-In 2016 Google and DeepMind collaborated to develop an AI-powered recommendation system with the goal to improve the energy efficiency of Google’s data centres.
+In 2016 Google and DeepMind collaborated to develop an AI-powered recommendation system with the goal to improve the energy efficiency of Google’s data centers.

-And now, Google has taken this same AI system and enhanced it to remove human-implemented recommendations and instead let it directly control data centre cooling itself – while under expert supervision of course.
+And now, Google has taken this same AI system and enhanced it to remove human-implemented recommendations and instead let it directly control data center cooling itself – while under expert supervision of course.

 So how does it work?